csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 To see the results of all our effort, browse to [http://localhost:8080/exist/apps/thun-demo/index.html](http://localhost:8080/exist/apps/thun-demo/index.html). ![image alt text](https://raw.githubusercontent.com/csae8092/posts/master/digital-edition-web-app/images/part-2/image_0.jpg)

 We could start building our digital edition application right away.
 But I prefer to modify this default application code layout a little bit.
 Right now, all our HTML files are meant to be stored in the application’s root directory.
-This is not necessarily a problem but I like a more structured code base.
+This is not necessarily a problem, but I like a more structured code base.
 Therefore, let’s create a new directory in our application’s root directory called *pages*.
 To create a new directory you can browse to eXist-db’s [dashboard](http://localhost:8080/exist/apps/dashboard/index.html) and click on the the **Collections** tile which will open the **Collection Browser**.
 Navigate to the application root directory */db/apps/thun-demo*, click on the **New Collection** icon, enter *pages* as **name** and click ok.

 ## Connect oXygen and eXist-db